General access services

 6. Integration of services

-Project 2018 will bring a new level of integration to timetables at the state-wide level by having common timetables for areas, which will make it easier for passengers to get to where they need to go, as they will have more choice in services and common timetable information in the one spot.
+The bus services review will bring a new level of integration to timetables at the state-wide level by having common timetables for areas, which will make it easier for passengers to get to where they need to go, as they will have more choice in services and common timetable information in the one spot.

 The Tasmanian Government is working with Metro Tasmania to investigate common ticketing which passengers will be able to use a single means to access and pay for services on various public transport modes and across multiple operators.